top of page

 Cosy games are a broad genre in the industry.
 It could be a farming game, a management simulator, or a city builder, but ultimately, these calming games are designed to be relaxing—they have low stakes, cute graphics, and little to no violence.
 It’s perfect for a person who wants to immerse themselves in a world outside reality.

-In Frog Detective, players play as an endearing andromorphic frog.
+In Frog Detective, players play as an endearing anthropomorphic frog.
 It’s set on a small island, with light-hearted characters and cheerful visuals.
 Despite the name of the game, there isn’t much mystery-solving to be done.

 In the first game, the Frog Detective gets a call from their superior about the appearance of an apparition on an island.
 So, the Detective sets out with their trusty magnifying glass to the haunted island.
 Your objective is to find the ghost, if there really is one, by meeting several people and collecting trinkets.
 This game is suitable for you who are looking for stress relief activities.